Hounds

 They have an independent side and like spending time on their own, but through plenty of positive reinforcement techniques from an early age, you could easily train your Tan Coonhound to be an obedient mature pup.

 It may be difficult to teach them how to not run away when let off the leash.
-Once they catch a scent, they're off!
-For that reason, it may be a good idea to keep them on a long, tough leash at all times.
+Once they catch a scent, they’re off!
+So it’s important to only let them off their lead in appropriate places.

-The Black and Tan dog breed is prone to such genetic health problems as hip dysplasia, cataracts, and Hypothyroidism.
-They may be considered healthier than some purebred dogs.
-Before adopting, ask if the dog's parents suffered any health issues.
+The Black and Tan dog breed is prone to such genetic health problems as hip dysplasia, cataracts, and hypothyroidism.
+Before adopting, ask if the dog’s parents suffered any health issues.
 You could also request to see health documents from the Canine Eye Registry Foundation (CERF), for example.

 The lifespan of Black and Tan Coonhound tends to be between 10 and 12 years.